Stacy Taylor, LCSW

 Given Berkeley's reputation as a drug mecca, what happened?
 What happened was the 60s and 70s.

 So it is with a bad sense of deja vu that I'm hearing more and more about hallucinogens gaining in popularity (cocaine too).
-Not only are more people using LSD and psilocybin (mushrooms) recreationally, but scientists are testing their usage on people with depression and other mental illnesses.
-As a therapist, I'm even getting professional solicitations to join services to accompany people on their psilocybin journeys, whatever that means.
+Not only are more people using LSD and psilocybin (mushrooms) recreationally, but scientists are testing their usage on people with depression, PTSD, and other mental health illnesses.
+As a therapist, I'm even getting professional solicitations to join websites to accompany people on their psilocybin journeys, whatever that means.

 What are my thoughts?
 I am concerned.
 I have worked with three clients in just the last few years who have sustained brain damage from just a one-time use of LSD.

-One was a young adult who did LSD at a party at school and became schizophrenic.
-Another person was offered it at college and developed permanent OCD.
-And the third person went to a concert, took LSD, and now has panic attacks.
-None of these people had these problems before -- and none were told of the potential risks.
+One was a young man, handsome and athletic, who did LSD once at college and became permanantly schizophrenic.
+Another person did it at a frat party and has had severe OCD ever since.
+And the third person went to a concert, took LSD, and now has severe panic attacks.
+None of these people had any mental health problems before -- and none were told of the potential risks of LSD, even a single dose.

 My advice: Buyer beware.
 All drugs have the potential for harm and should be used carefully and sparingly.
 I have the same advice around ECT (the new name for electroshock therapy), which is being used more and more for people with intractable depression.
 I've seen clients who have undergone ECT as well, and now live with permanent memory loss and seizures.